Constellation-Labs/documentation-hub/validate/quick-start/intnet-to-mainnet-quickstart.md

 ```

 ## ◽ Restart your Node
-If you preformed the [download snapshots](#-download-snapshots-optional) step, your Node should have restarted and you can skip this final step.
+If you preformed the [download snapshots](#-download-snapshots-optional) step, your node should have restarted and you can skip this final step.

 We will join the new network by using the nodectl `restart` feature.
 ```